Battle of Mobei: Western (Dingxiang) theatre

 Wei Qing's eastern division, commanded by Li Guang and Zhao Shiqi, got lost in the desert and missed the battle entirely, only rejoining the main force on Wei Qing's way home.
 As a result, Li and Zhao were summoned to a court martial for failing to accomplish orders and putting the battle strategy at risk.
 Li Guang, frustrated and humiliated as this was his last chance to obtain sufficient battle distinctions to receive a marquessate as a reward, committed suicide to preserve his honour.

 For the western theatre, the battle proved strategically decisive.
-Chanyu's main forces was so badly defeated that they were unable to recover.
-The Chanyu went missing for over 10 days, resulting in his tribe presuming he was dead and installing a new leader who had to be removed after the Chanyu finally reappeared.
-The Xiongnu were forced to retreat further north with their threat to the Han Dynasty's northern border largely obliterated.
+The Chanyu's main forces was so badly defeated that they were unable to recover.
+The Chanyu disappeared for over 10 days, resulting in his tribe presuming he was dead and installing a new leader who had to be removed after he reappeared.
+The Xiongnu were forced to retreat further north with their threat to the Han dynasty's northern border largely obliterated.

 Aftermath

 The costs of the victorious campaigns over the Xiongnu in the ten years from 129 to 119 BC were enormous: the Han army lost almost 80% of their horses on these expeditions, due to combat as well as non-combative losses such as the harsh journey and plague caused by the Xiongnu contaminating the water supply with dead cattle.

 Economic pressure on the central Han government led to new taxes being introduced, increasing the burden on average peasants.
 The registered population of the Han Empire dropped significantly as a result of famine and excessive taxing to fund military mobilisations.

 The Xiongnu, however, suffered an even more lethal blow, as their military losses would reflect directly on their economy.
-Apart from loss of manpower due to wartime casualties and diseases, the nomadic Xiongnu lost millions of livestock, their vital food resource, to the Han army, and the war left a large proportion of the remaining cattle suffering miscarriages during their reproductive seasons.
+Apart from loss of manpower due to wartime casualties and diseases, the nomadic Xiongnu lost millions of livestock, their vital food resource, to the Han army, and the war caused large proportion of the remaining cattle to suffer miscarriages during their reproductive seasons.